artturimatias/oscari-ES/README.md

 	search_elasticsearch_base_url = http://elasticsearch:9200/

 	# This is the name of the ElasticSearch index used by CollectiveAccess.
-	# You probably don't need to change this unless you're using a single
-	# ElasticSearch setup for multiple CollectiveAccess instances and/or
-	# other applications.
 	search_elasticsearch_index_name = collectiveaccess

 Then just build and run: